Charbel Makhlouf: Veneration

 Owing to his role as a Maronite Saint as well as his piety and morals, Makhlouf serves as a role model for many Maronite Catholics and is venerated by Catholics from all sui iuris churches in communion with Rome.

-On October 28, 2017, a shrine dedicated to Makhlouf was inaugurated at Saint Patrick's Cathedral.
+On October 28, 2017, a shrine dedicated to Makhlouf was inaugurated at Saint Patrick's Cathedral in New York City.
 The Lebanese Maronite Patriarch, Bechara Boutros al-Rahi, attended the inauguration ceremony giving his blessing and a dedication, as well as Cardinal Timothy M. Dolan.
 The shrine has a mosaic of Makhlouf along with national emblems of Lebanon such as the cedar and a relic of Makhlouf.
 It was donated by SGBL Bank chairman Antoun Sehnaoui in the name of his parents, May and Nabil Sehnaoui.